bobbingwide/oik-loader/README.md

 oik-blocks needs to be activated since these blocks are used by the block CPT.

 ## Changelog
+# 1.4.1
+* Fixed: Cater for multiple post selection #19
+* Fixed: Correct parameters to oik_register_plugin_server.
+See diy-oik issues 6
+* Tested: With WordPress 6.2.2
+* Tested: With PHP 8.0

 # 1.4.0
 * Changed: Improve oik-loader admin display - width and size of extras #13
 * Changed: Implement oik-loader-mu-reload action #17